FCS Express Knowledge Base

 6. Uncheck the Automatically set the minimum value check box

-*Note: The above steps will need to be repeated for the Y axis.
+*Note: Step 3-6 will need to be repeated for the X axis.

 The Biexponential transition point where the data goes from linear to log will now be fixed and not change between data files.

-9. Insert a value appropriate for the data in the text box next to Resolution Minimum.
+8. Enter a value appropriate for the data in the field next to Custom Minimum.

-*Note: Steps 7 and 8 will need to be repeated for the Y axis.
+*Note: Steps 7 and 8 will need to be repeated for the X axis.

-The Axis Scaling and Resolution Minimum displayed on the axes will now be "locked" and will not change between data files.
+The Axis Scaling and Axis Minimum (Resolution) displayed on the axes will now be "locked" and will not change between data files.